alexchong/alexchong.github.old/content/posts/why-you-should-use-a-master-passphrase-and-password-manager-in-2021.md

 Centralizing your login credentials with one source (i.e. a online password manager) seems like single-point-of-failure, but Bitwarden does their best to make it clear in their [Security FAQ](https://bitwarden.com/help/article/security-faqs/) why their app and service can be trusted.

 Solutions to this caveat include a mitigation technique that could be used ["manually salt"](https://passwordbits.com/salting-passwords/) your most important passwords (like a master password/passphrase).
-Also, multi-factor authentication should be discussed to add that extra layer of security -- but for now we'll stay the main topic of discussing one-factor authentication that is memorized secrets or passwords.
+Also, multi-factor authentication should be achieved to add that extra layer of security.
+But for now we'll stay the on main topic of discussing one-factor authentication, which is improving your memorized secrets or passwords game.

 ### Use a master passphrase (for your password manager)